wp-plugins/robo-gallery/readme.txt

 When you open gallery images manager you'll find there image edit mode where you can rotate source image

+= Do you have fade effect for the thumbnails hover? =

+Yes, gallery have fade hover effect

 = How to change color of the gallery thumbnails border? =

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One from this options it's border color.
 You can select color using color selector